ZineMaker/ZineClient.Solution/README.md

 ## What's next?

-- [ ] After basic CRUD is implemented, refine the relationships of many-to-many (maybe?)
+- [x] After basic CRUD is implemented, refine the relationships of many-to-many (maybe?)
-  - [ ] We still need to be able to add users to an organization
+  - [x] We still need to be able to add users to an organization
-- [ ] Images:
+- [ ] **Images:**
-  - [ ] need to refine edit feature for zines, and the create/edit in Posts and Organizations (and maybe users??)
+  - [ ] need to refine 'edit' form for zines - all fields match the ;create', and the create/edit in Posts and Organizations (and maybe users??)
   - [ ] need a default image if no image is added

 :---------------------